ovis-hpc/readthedocs/ldmscon.rst

 Recordings of previous presentations, tutorials and information for LDMSCON2023 can be found here:
 `LDMSCON2023 <https://sites.google.com/view/ldmscon2023>`_

-* The tutorial videos and slides can be viewed under the "Tutorials" tab at the top right.
+* The tutorial videos and slides can be viewed under the **Tutorials** tab at the top right.
 .. image:: images/ldmscon/ldmscon2023pres.PNG
    :width: 200
-* The presentation videos and slides can be viewed under the "Presentations" tab at the top right.
+* The presentation videos and slides can be viewed under the **Presentations** tab at the top right.
 .. image:: images/ldmscon/ldmscon2023tutorial.png
    :width: 200